koinov/zkvote/README.md

 ```
 ./cli.js setTornado
 ```
-before we start we need to initialize voting comntract to allow Tornado contract to manage votes
+before we start we need to initialize voting comntract to allow Tornado contract managing votes

 #### Account information